mxn/eth_option/README.md

 1. *Anti-Option Buyer*.
 As *Option Writer* side of contracts is tokenized, one can sell / buy the *Option Writer* right to withdraw the deposit after expiration time too.

 ## Use Cases
+1. *Creation Option Token Contracts:*
+Creates 2 new ERC20 compatible *Option* and *Anti-Option* contracts

 1. *Option writing*
-Described above:![Option Writing](docs/dias/write.png)
+creates (or mint) *Option* and *Anti-Option* contracts by depositing the specified in the contract underlying ERC20-compatible tokens Described above:![Option Writing](docs/dias/write.png)

 1. *Option Exercise:*